nitrogen-lang/nitrogen/docs/modules/files.md

 # Files

+The files module returns a Module object.
+All documented functions are part of this returned object.

-## openFile(path, mode: string): resource
+## open(path, mode: string): resource

-openFile will attempt to open the file at `path` using mode `mode`.
+`open` will attempt to open the file at `path` using mode `mode`.
 The returned value is file resource that is used by other file methods in this module.

 | mode | description                                                                                                                        |